Is it Safe to Give Metacam to Dogs?

 - Dogs with known hypersensitivity to NSAIDs

-- Dogs on meds with established drug interactions
+- Dogs on meds that have established drug interactions with NSAIDs

-- Puppies less than 24 weeks of age
+- Puppies less than six months of age

 - Breeding, pregnant, and lactating dogs

-- Dogs with pre-existing liver or kidney disease
+- Dogs with pre-existing or increased risk of developing liver or kidney disease.

 Metacam Dosage for Dogs

-The recommended Metacam dosage for dogs is 0.09 mg per lbs of body weight (0.2 mg per kg) on the first day of treatment.
-After that, use a daily maintenance dose of 0.045 mg/lbs (0.1 mg/kg).
+The generally recommended Metacam dosage for dogs is 0.09 mg/lb of body weight (0.2 mg per kg) on the first day of treatment.
+After that, the daily recommended maintenance dose is 0.045 mg/lb (0.1 mg/kg).

 How Quickly does Metacam Work in Dogs?